-1:00 - 3:00 p.m.
+- 1:00 3:00 p.m.
 Check-in Time for campers.
 Please do NOT arrive before 1:00p.m as we will be busy settling the Horsemanship Camp Staff into their quarters, completing staff training, and will not accept campers early.
 You will not be allowed to unload until all paperwork has been filled out.

-- 1. Check-in at Barn Area (see map).
+- 1. Check-in at Barn Area.

 - a.
 Negative Coggins Test and Horse Health Forms must be on file! (copies must be provided if not previously submitted)

 - b.
 Bed stall

 - c.
 Unload horse & tack

 - d.
 Park and unhook trailer (if necessary)

-- 2. Report to Dining Hall for Registration. - a.
-Pay balance of camp fee (if necessary) and deposit store money. - b.
-Turn in any missing camper health examination forms. - c.
-Receive cabin/group assignment. - d.
-Unload personal belongings at cabin. - 3:30 4:00 p.m.
-Report to barn area.
-Youth in Barn A first, followed by Barns B, C, D, E, & F respectively.
-Listen for announcements.
+2. Report to Dining Hall for Registration.

+- e.
+Pay balance of camp fee (if necessary) and deposit store money. - f.
+Turn in any missing camper health examination forms. - g.
+Receive cabin/group assignment. - h.
+Unload personal belongings at cabin.